FormidableLabs/envy/docs/customizing.md

 }
 ```

-Once you have that system, we need to register it with the Envy viewer.
-The only way to do this currently is to host the envy viewer yourself as a react component, and pass the systems to register in the props.
+Once you have that system, we need to register it with your self-hosted Envy viewer.
+To do this, you can pass your custom systems in as a prop to the `EnvyViewer` component:

-For example:

 ```tsx
 // ./src/MyEnvyViewer.tsx